-Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+I've recently found out that there is a flying freehold issue on a property I put an offer in two weeks back in what should have been a simple, chain free conveyancing.
 Denbighshire is where the house is located.
-Is there any guidance you can give?
+Can you shed any light on this issue?

 Flying freeholds in Denbighshire are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Denbighshire you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Even though you don't necessarily need a conveyancing solicitor in Denbighshire you would need to get your solicitor to go through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Denbighshire may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 What does commercial conveyancing in Denbighshire cover?

 Denbighshire conveyancing for business premises covers a broad range of guidance, supplied by qualified solicitors, relating to business premises.
 By way of example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more usually, the transfer of existing leases or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial mortgages and the termination of leases.